KonstantinosDanelian/Getting-and-Cleaning-Data_Course-Project/CodeBook.md

 # run_analysis.R

-Created a file in R named run_analysis.R that did all the 5 steps asked:
+Created a file in R named run_analysis.R that contains all the 5 steps asked:

 1) Merging the training and the test sets to create one data set.
 2) Reading files